Trigeminal Neuralgia (TN)

 What is trigeminal neuralgia?

-A flare-up begins with tingling or numbness in the area.
-Then pain starts to come and go, often in bursts that last anywhere from a few seconds to 2 minutes.
-During a flare of the condition, these bursts of pain may become more and more frequent until the pain almost never stops.
-The intensity of the pain can make it hard to get through your day.
-But it’s not life-threatening.
+A flare-up may begin with tingling or numbness in the area.
+Pain then starts to come and go in bursts lasting from a few seconds up to 2 minutes.
+During a flare, these bursts can become more frequent, sometimes feeling nearly continuous.
+The intensity can be very disruptive, but the condition is not life-threatening.

 Facts about trigeminal neuralgia